 |Exotic forex pairs||Yes||Yes||Yes|

-ThinkMarkets offers the popular MT4 forex trading platform.
-To see a list of the top MT4 brokers, see our comparison of MT4 brokers.
-ThinkMarkets also offer their custom ThinkTrader platform.
+ThinkMarkets is one of the few brokers that offer both of the MetaTrader platforms; MT4 and MT5.
+To see how the two platforms compare, you can read our comparison of MT4 vs MT5 here.
 The combination of downloadable platforms for both Mac and Windows allows traders to trade with their device of choice.

 ThinkMarkets allows you to execute a minimum trade of 0.01 Lot.
 This may vary depending on the account you open.
 The maximum trade requirements vary depending on the trader and the instrument.
-As ThinkMarkets offer ECN and STP execution, you can expect very tight spreads with more transparency over the price you’re paying to execute your trades.
+As ThinkMarkets offer STP execution, you can expect tighter spreads with more transparency over the price you‘re paying to execute your trades.

 As a market maker, ThinkMarkets may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
 Market makers typically have a lower minimum deposit, smaller minimum trade requirements and no commission on trades.